Paytm

-PayTM is an Indian multinational financial technology company, that specializes in digital payments and financial services, based in Noida.
-Paytm was founded in 2010 by Vijay Shekhar Sharma under One97 Communications.
+PayTM (short for Pay Through Mobile) is an Indian multinational financial technology company, that specializes in digital payments and financial services, based in Noida.
+PayTM was founded in 2010 by Vijay Shekhar Sharma under One97 Communications.
 The company offers mobile payment services to consumers and enables merchants to receive payments through QR code payment, Soundbox, Android-based-payment terminal, and online payment gateway.
-In partnership with financial institutions, Paytm also offers financial services such as microcredit and buy now, pay later to its consumers and merchants.
+In partnership with financial institutions, PayTM also offers financial services such as microcredit and buy now, pay later to its consumers and merchants.

 Apart from bill payments and money transfer, the company also provides ticketing services, retail brokerage products and online games.

-Paytm's parent company One97 Communications was listed on the Indian stock exchanges on 18 November 2021 after an initial public offering, which was the largest in India at the time.
+PayTM's parent company One97 Communications was listed on the Indian stock exchanges on 18-November-2021 after an initial public offering, which was the largest in India at the time.
 For the fiscal year 2022–23, Paytm's gross merchandise value (GMV) was reported to be ₹13.2 lakh crore.

+PayTM's profit improved to ₹211 crore for the quarter ending September-2025.
+In July-2021, the company filed the offer document for what was then India's largest initial public offering (IPO).
+It successfully listed on Indian stock exchanges on 18-November-2021.
+PayTM's Rs 18,300-crore IPO was oversubscribed 1.89 times on the last day of India’s biggest share sale.

 History

 Early history; 2010-2019

-Paytm was founded in August 2010 with an initial investment of by its founder Vijay Shekhar Sharma in Noida, Delhi NCR.
-It started off as a prepaid mobile and DTH recharge platform, and later added debit card, postpaid mobile and landline bill payments in 2013.
+PayTM was founded in August-2010 with an initial investment of by its founder Vijay Shekhar Sharma in Noida, Delhi NCR.
+It began as a prepaid mobile and DTH recharge platform, and later added debit card, postpaid mobile and landline bill payments in 2013.

-In October 2011 Sapphire Ventures (fka SAP Ventures) invested $10 million in One97 Communications Ltd. By January 2014, the company had launched the Paytm Wallet, which the Indian Railways and Uber added as a payment option.
-It launched into e-commerce with online deals and bus ticketing.
+In October-2011, Sapphire Ventures (fka SAP Ventures) invested $10 million in One97 Communications Ltd. By January-2014, the company had launched the PayTM Wallet, which the Indian Railways and Uber added as a payment option.
 In 2015, it added education fees, metro recharges, electricity, gas, and water bill payments.
-Paytm's registered user base grew from 1.18 crore in August 2014 to 10.4 crore in August 2015.
-Its travel business crossed $500 million in annualised GMV run rate, with 20 lakh tickets booked per month.
+It also launched bus ticketing and travel booking.

-In March 2015 Paytm received its huge stake from Chinese e-commerce company Alibaba Group, after Ant Financial Services Group, an Alibaba Group affiliate, took 40% stock in Paytm as part of a strategic agreement.
-Soon after, it received backing from Ratan Tata, the MD of Tata Sons.
-In August 2016, Paytm raised funding from Mountain Capital, one of Taiwan-based MediaTek's investment funds at a valuation of over $5 billion.
-Also in 2016, it launched movies, events and amusement parks ticketing as well as flight ticket bookings and Paytm QR.
-Later that year, it launched rail bookings and gift cards.
-California-based PayPal filed a case against Paytm in the Indian trademark office for using a logo with a similar colour combination to its own on 18 November 2016.
+In 2015, China's Alibaba Group and its affiliate Ant Financial increased their combined stake in PayTM to 40%, making them its largest shareholders.
+The same year, it raised funding from Ratan Tata, the MD of Tata Sons.
+In August 2016, PayTM raised funding from MediaTek's investment fund at a valuation of over $5 billion.
+Also in 2016, it launched movies, events and amusement parks ticketing, PayTM QR, and train ticket bookings.
+California-based PayPal filed a case against PayTM in the Indian trademark office for using a logo with a similar colour combination to its own on 18-November-2016.